archangelinux/medunity/README.md

 ### Database

 Run `backend/scripts/setup_db.sql` in the Supabase SQL Editor for the base schema, then `backend/scripts/migrate_provider_and_centres.sql` for provider signals + Toronto community health centres with resources.

 ---

-## Key Features in Detail

-### CTAS Fine-Tuning

-The Canadian Triage and Acuity Scale is the standard used in every Canadian ER.
-Our model is fine-tuned on the 2025 update which introduced:
-- Frailty as a universal Primary Modifier
-- New modifiers for diplopia, sensory loss, visual disturbances
-- Reclassification of sexual assault, head injury, traumatic spine into trauma
-- Special population considerations (pediatric, geriatric, immunocompromised)

-The model outputs structured text: CTAS level, CEDIS complaint, applied modifiers, and clinical rationale — parsed into a report shareable with providers.

-### Simulation Engine

-Hand-curated patient profiles pinned to real Toronto neighbourhoods.
-Each scenario loads clinically realistic presentations:
-- **Mass casualty** concentrates trauma at Dundas Square with anxiety/cardiac ripple outward
-- **Flu season** spreads respiratory cases city-wide with vulnerable population clusters
-- **Heat wave** targets unhoused populations, elderly without A/C, outdoor workers

-Signals get road routes from Mapbox Directions API and animate along actual roads.
-Time acceleration (1x–10x) compresses ETAs so a 25-minute drive plays out in seconds — patients converge on the facility, triggering cluster alerts and capacity warnings as they arrive.

-### Railtracks Integration

-Five deterministic tool nodes (no LLM latency for critical decisions):
-- `suggest_ward` — CTAS level + symptom category → ward (Resus Bay, CCU, Trauma Bay, etc.)
-- `generate_prep_checklist` — crash cart, ECG, isolation, splinting based on acuity
-- `detect_clusters` — 3+ same-category patients → protocol alert
-- `project_capacity` — minutes until full + recommendations
-- `recommend_diversions` — reroute CTAS 4-5 to less-loaded facilities

-The Railtracks agent synthesizes these into natural language summaries.
-Deterministic fallback if the agent fails.

----